 Civil unrest and political tension

-Domestic and international events and political developments in the region may trigger demonstrations in Afghanistan.
+Domestic and international events and political developments in the region may trigger demonstrations.
 Violent demonstrations occur in areas frequented by foreigners, including the diplomatic quarter and NATO bases.
-Attacks on perceived Western interests could occur anywhere in Afghanistan.
+Attacks on perceived Western interests could occur anywhere.

 Avoid demonstrations, political rallies, public gatherings and minor disputes as they could escalate and become violent, resulting in deaths and injuries.
 If you are in an area affected by demonstrations, find a safe location, remain indoors, monitor local information sources and follow the advice of authorities or your security provider.

-There is a high level of serious crime in Afghanistan, including in the capital, Kabul.
+There is a high level of serious crime.
 Armed robbery, rape and carjacking occur.
 The level of weapon ownership is high.

 Lawlessness exists in rural areas.
 Banditry and kidnapping by armed groups is common.

 Stay indoors after dark, and always have functioning communications equipment.